-The BJP government headed by Mr. Narendra Modi came to power in 2014, with a promise to make ‘Ek Bharat, Shreshtha Bharat (One India, Great India), ‘Sabka Saath, Sabka Vikas’ (With All, Development for all).
+The BJP government headed by Narendra Modi came to power in 2014, with a promise to make ‘Ek Bharat, Shreshtha Bharat (One India, Great India), ‘Sabka Saath, Sabka Vikas’ (With All, Development for all).
 With over four years in office, the government has been able to bring in reforms in all sectors, push growth, bring down red-tapism, take corruption head on and introduce financial discipline to make India one of the most advanced nations in the world., with the fastest growing economy.

 The major initiatives by the Union Government in various sectors are –

 Prime Minister Narendra Modi had promised a ‘Paardarshi Bharat’ or Transparent India, free of corruption.
 He took a bold decision to demonetize Rs.
 500 and Rs.
 1000 currency notes.
 The revolutionary step was to uproot the cancer of corruption and black money.
 It would curtail the shadow economy and crack down on the use of illicit and counterfeit cash to fund illegal activity and terrorism, threatening national security.